 The Co-Ops (Garden House and Farm House)

 The kitchen forms the heart of the co-op communities.
 We share meals and midnight snacks, making our own bread and granola while valiantly struggling to keep up with our own dishes.
-The Co-op is formed of ten returning students who have chosen to make a commitment to intentional community, consensus-based decision-making, respect and responsibility for the Honor Principle, awareness of environmental impact and ethics, and sharing a lot of really good food.
+The Co-ops are comprised of returning students who have chosen to make a commitment to intentional community, consensus-based decision making, respect and responsibility for the Honor Principle, awareness of environmental impact and ethics, and sharing a lot of really good food.
 We’re a family, and there may be no better feeling than coming home to the dinner bell and friends gathered at the table.
 Come join us!
 Please note: The Co-Ops are available only to upperclass students.
-You can apply to live in both houses but please state which house is your preference in your application!
+You can apply to live in both houses, but please state which house is your preference in your application!

 Japanese Culture (Scholz III)

 The Japanese Culture theme is a place for people to nerd out about all aspects of Japanese culture.
 This ranges from our weekly movie nights (Wednesdays at 9) to kicking butt in Smash tournaments to eating ridiculous amounts of mochi to giggling over silly anime, but no matter what, we aim to inform and entertain.
 Everyone from the diehard Japan fan who can debate the symbolism in their favorite Satoshi Kon movie to the naïve and curious beginner who vaguely remembers that Pokemon is from Japan is invited to our community.
 Youkoso!

 If the words “For Science!” thrill your heart, you may belong here.
 Mad Sci is a close-knit community for all those who love science and want to live with others who love it too — whether that means late-night biochemistry study sessions, making liquid nitrogen ice cream, or just watching Doctor Who together.
 Anyone who wants to become part of this group of spontaneous, engaging, and generally awesome people need only walk into a common room and join the conversation!